asifiqbal-ai/Escriber_system/README.md

 this is a manual set up of the mean stack

-1. install node js
+1.install node js

-2 install mongoDB
+2.install mongoDB

-3. using npm install express  using command (npm install express -g)
+3.using npm install express  using command (npm install express -g)

 4.install a front_end package manager bower // http://bower.io/